mateushenriquebrum/Whitebox-Account/README.md

 ## Consistence Boundaries
 ### Aggregators - Business Transaction
-Aggregators are some kind of business boundaries (business transactions), ensure that all entities are consistence flow the whole use case flow, a example of this idea is [Bank] (https://github.com/mateushenriquebrum/OnLineBank/blob/main/src/main/java/de/whitebox/application/bank/Bank.java), as it validates, create, compose the whole structure in a consistent way, also all the entities should be over the discretion of shared data boundaries (system transactions).
+Aggregators are some kind of business boundaries (business transactions), ensure that all entities are consistence flow the whole use case flow, a example of this idea is [Bank](https://github.com/mateushenriquebrum/OnLineBank/blob/main/src/main/java/de/whitebox/application/bank/Bank.java), as it validates, create, compose the whole structure in a consistent way, also all the entities should be over the discretion of shared data boundaries (system transactions).
 ### Optimistic Lock - System Transactioin
 Most applications with low concurrency have a better result working with Optimistic Locks in such a way it diminishes or eliminates database retention, also it is so generic that it can be applied in any kind of shared data, e.g Memory, File, Database, etc.

 ## Event-Source
 By the contrary of many applications, it uses a behavioral persistence, it keeps tracking of all discret changes in a domain, serializes it and when needed recompose reducing to the latest state.
 The main advantage is that we understand the whole entity's life cycle, facilitating debugging, tracking logic flaws, improving observability and as a side effect it leverages domain events consecutively CQSR.

+## API (Query)
+They can be checked here using (OpenAPI)[http://localhost:8080/swagger-ui/index.html].